ibm-wsc/cloud-native-linuxone/docs/devsecops/devsecops.md

     !!! tip
         Once you add a specific task (i.e. `maven`), clicking on the oval of the task will enable you to edit its default values for your needs.

 2. Give the task the following parameters to do the code analysis with the proper maven goals set to do code scanning against our SonarQube server, <b>be careful to substitute the `-Dsonar.login` goal with the token that you generated in the previous step.
-Also be mindful to put your name in the value of the `Dsonar.projectName` goal.</b>
+Also be mindful to put your name in the value of the `Dsonar.projectName` and ``Dsonar.projectKey` goals.</b>

     ![codeanalysistask](../images/DevSecOps/codeanalysistask.png)